IncPlasma/support/promotionguide.md

 Requirements:
 - Your application must include at least two examples of your work.

-## Novice Builder
-Novice Builders are people who are able to create simple models and structures.

-Requirements:
-- Your application must include at least two examples of your work.

-## Intermediate Builder
-Intermediate Builders are people who are able to create detailed models and structures.

-Requirements:
-- Your application must include at least four examples of your work.

-## Advanced Builder
+## Builder
-Advanced Builders are people who are able to create complex models and structures.
-They may be invited to contribute to offical Plasma Inc. projects.

-Requirements:
-- Your application must include at least six examples of your work.
+Builders are people within Plasma who are able to create structures, games and other objects within Roblox Studio or various other 3D modelling software, such as Blender.
+Building basic structures within a Roblox game (for example, using Btools) is also acceptable, although is generally harder to be accepted with.
+Intermediate/Advanced builders may be invited to work in Plasma related projects.
+When applying for any level of Builder, if your build does not meet the desired tier, you may still be awarded the builder rank of another tier.
+For example, if you applied for Advanced builder, however the work was not considered detailed enough, you may still be voted for Intermediate builder.
+Currently, Builders are divided into 3 tiers:

+- Novice- Awarded to people who can create simple models and structures, your application will require at least 2 examples of your work.
+Novice builds only have the most basic details, for instance a car may consist of basic cylinder wheels, with a texture overlay.
+The basic shape of a car would be present, although with few other details- wingmirrors or an angled windshield for example.

+- Intermediate- Awarded to people who can create more detailed models and structures, your application will require at least 4 examples of your work.
+Intermediate builds would include more details, for instance a car would have a proper interior- with seats depicted, including a steering wheel, wheels which are given spokes, and even more detailed engine work

+-	Advanced- Awarded to people who can create complex and intricate models and structures, your application will require at least 6 examples of your work.
+Advanced builds are usually much larger, with visible details all around, for example a car would have a full engine block accurately depicted in scale, with a full underbody detail made out.
+There would be pipework underneath and a full interior, with seat lining, and a full dashboard with dials and readouts.

 ## Novice Scripter
 Novice Scripters are people who are able to write simple scripts in Lua.